Experienced fund practitioners can help with identifying the best structures and operational processes for a pooled investment.

 New Funds and Management Companies

 Christopher has over twenty years’ experience in offshore (and onshore) funds, and whilst the majority of his experience is with Guernsey fund structures he also has experience with structures in Jersey, the Isle of Man, the Cayman Islands, the UK, Ireland, Luxembourg, Mauritius and Australia.
-He is an expert at the governance and structuring both funds and management companies need to avoid bringing non-EU structures inadvertently in scope of the Alternative Investment Fund Management Directive and has often utilised management company structures that are in a different jurisdiction to the funds they manage.
+He is an expert at the governance and structuring both funds and management companies need to avoid bringing non-EU structures inadvertently in scope of the Alternative Investment Fund Management Directive (AIFMD) and has often utilised management company structures that are in a different jurisdiction to the funds they manage.

 Often over the life cycle of a fund there are changes needed to a fund range… a jurisdiction no longer suits requirements, a fund is below the viable size or share classes are surplus to requirements.
 Christopher can also assist with restructuring funds by merger, class conversion or migration between jurisdictions.
 He has managed numerous fund-related projects over the years.
 Making the right structuring change at the right time can save a lot of money over the years.